-[23] The Board acknowledges that there are a very limited number of comparable sales available to indicate a capitalization rate.
+[16] The Board acknowledges that there are a very limited number of comparable sales available to indicate a capitalization rate.

-[24] The Complainant presented a Beltline Retail Capitalization Rate analysis with a range of 4.78-7.61%.
-The Respondent argued that the properties used in this capitalization rate analysis were of properties that were not comparable to the subject for a number of reasons.
-The Board acknowledges that the properties were not comparable to the subject in all characteristics, but that this is the best evidence before the Board.
+[17] The Complainant presented a Beltline Retail Capitalization Rate analysis with a range of 4.78-7.61%.
+The Respondent argued that the sales used in this study were not comparable to the subject for a number of reasons.
+The Board acknowledges that these sales may not be comparable to the subject for all characteristics, but this is the best evidence before the Board.

-[25] Based on the capitalization rates presented, the Board finds that a capitalization rate of 6.00% is more reflective of an A2 quality retail/office property.
+[18] Based on the capitalization rates presented, the Board finds that a capitalization rate of 6.00% is more reflective of an A2 quality retail/office property.